spatie/nova-tail-tool/README.md

 ![tail tool screenshot](https://spatie.github.io/nova-tail-tool/tail-tool.png)

+You can see the tool in action in [this video on YouTube](https://www.youtube.com/watch?v=9wSi2ByavX8).

 ## Installation

 You can install the nova tool in to a Laravel app that uses [Nova](https://nova.laravel.com) via composer: